tomberget/github-actions-workshop/lessons/006-speeding-up-workflows.md

       - uses: actions/checkout@v4
       - uses: actions/setup-node@v4
         with:
-          node-version: '20'
+          node-version: "20"
-          cache: 'npm'
+          cache: "npm"
       - run: npm ci
       - run: npm test
 ```

-**What this does**: If you push a new commit while a workflow is running, GitHub cancels the old run and starts the new one.
+**What this does**: If you push a new commit while a workflow is running, GitHub cancels the old run and starts the new
+one.

 **Why it helps**: Saves compute minutes and shows results for the latest code faster.